Man1ish/csgeneticalgorithm/README.md

 ### 1. Justification of why you have chosen your topic.
  In our previous paper, **"[Here, There, Anywhere: Profiling-Driven Services to Tame the Heterogeneity of Edge Applications] (https://ieeexplore.ieee.org/document/9592388)"**, we proposed a profiling-based methodology that effectively matches edge computational tasks with the available devices to best satisfy programmer-defined non-functional requirements.
 In this project, I want to extend my paper and include a genetic algorithm to efficiently schedule tasks to the edge devices based on the execution time of the task.
 The main idea is to complete task in limited amount of time.

+The edge computing paradigm is introduced to overcome the limitation of cloud computing by bringing storage and processing near edge devices.
+In edge computing, edge server needs to effectively address the scarcity of heterogeneous resources to achieve edge processing performance goals.
+Our previous paper manages these scarcity issues by selecting the best computing devices.
+This project aims to use the genetic algorithm to reduce the execution task time by selecting appropriate edge devices when there is n number of tasks.